slatlas/atlasdocs/Guides/Workflows/DeliveryOrders.md

 ## Best Practices

 ### For Dispatchers
-* **Batch create delivery orders** at the start of each week based on recurring sales orders and schedules
+* **Batch create delivery orders** at the start of each week based on active sales orders and treatment schedules
 * **Group by geography** when assigning to routes to minimize drive time
 * **Confirm vehicle inventory** before dispatching - ensure products are loaded on the assigned vehicle
 * **Set realistic time windows** based on historical data and drive times